OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 * `@@||domain.com^$script,stealth,domain=example.com` — disables `Stealth Mode` only for script requests to `domain.com` (and its subdomains) on `example.com` and all its subdomains.
 * Please note that blocking cookies and removing tracking parameters is achieved by using rules with `$cookie` and `$removeparam` modifiers.
 Exceptions with only `$stealth` modifier won't do those things.
 If you want to completely disable all Stealth Mode features for a given URL, you need to include all three modifiers: `@@||example.org^$stealth,removeparam,cookie`

-> **Compatibility with different versions of AdGuard.** Stealth Mode is currently available in AdGuard for Windows, Mac, Android and AdGuard browser extensions for Chrome, Firefox, Edge.
+> **不同版本 AdGuard 的兼容性** Stealth Mode is currently available in AdGuard for Windows, Mac, Android and AdGuard browser extensions for Chrome, Firefox, Edge.
 For now, the products that do not support Stealth Mode will ignore the rules with this modifier.

 <a id="generic-rules"></a>
 ##### Generic rules